andras-simonyi/org-cite-csl-activate/README.md

 > :warning: **Warning:** Setting the `org-cite-csl-activate-use-document-style` variable to non-nil when a CSL style which doesn’t belong to the `author-date` category is used will almost certainly cause rendering problems.

 The default fallback CSL style can also be changed by setting the `org-cite-csl-activate-fallback-style` variable.
 This should be the file name of a CSL style located in `org-cite-csl-styles-dir`.
-The fallback is used when no CSL style is set in the document.
+When set in conjunction with `org-cite-activate-use-document-style t`, the fallback is used when no CSL style is set in the document.

 ### Using the Citar cache for retrieving bibliographic entries